 This year, nearly 32% of researchers on winning projects are women, which is the highest proportion since the scheme began in 2007.
 This is a notable increase compared to previous years, with 19% in 2023 and 22% in 2022.

 Dr Pina is delighted with the grant and is proud that the MakingBlood research team includes three female principal investigators.
-“This is an excitingly ambitious project to deliver a complete blueprint of blood stem cell development and engineer a platform for future clinical application,” she explained.
+“This is an excitingly ambitious project to deliver a complete blueprint of blood stem cell development and engineer a platform for future clinical application,” she said.
 “We are extremely grateful to the European Research Council for supporting our proposal and hope that our research can one day save the lives of patients in need of a blood stem cell transplant.”

 Reported by: